ParkerCai/Opalite/README.md

 Local-first spatial assistant for indoor navigation and assistive perception, built around an Intel RealSense D435i depth camera.

-Phase 1 target: a native C++ GUI on Windows that captures aligned color and depth, renders a top-down occupancy map, and uses depth geometry to score left / center / right free space and suggest a direction.
+Phase 1 baseline: a native C++ GUI on Windows that captures aligned color and depth, renders a top-down occupancy map, and uses depth geometry to score left / center / right free space and suggest a direction.

 Phase 2 adds two optional feedback layers on top of the Phase 1 geometry baseline, both running locally: